Walgreens The Thread

 • Brittle nails

-• Mental issues like depression, hallucinations and lethargy
+• Neurologic symptoms, such as depression, hallucinations and lethargy

 Risk factors for a biotin deficiency include:

-• Biotinidase deficiency, which is a genetic disorder that leaves the body unable to reuse and recycle biotin
+• Biotinidase deficiency, which is a genetic disorder that prevents the body from releasing free biotin

 • Heavy alcohol use, which inhibits the absorption of biotin